anoma/juvix-docs/docs/tutorials/learn.md

 How can you reformulate this definition so that it is accepted by Juvix?

+??? info "Solution"

+    The definition doesn't pass the termination checker.
+One way to reformulate it is as follows:

+    ```juvix
+    --8<------ "docs/tutorials/learn.juvix:SolHalf"
+    ```

 ### Exercise 3

 Define a polymorphic function which computes the last element of a list.
 What is the result of your function on the empty list?

+??? info "Solution"

+    To satisfy the totality checker, one can e.g. wrap the return value in a `Maybe` type.

+    ```juvix
+    --8<------ "docs/tutorials/learn.juvix:SolLast"
+    ```

 ### Exercise 4